-The hearing is relatively informal and will usually be conducted by one Tribunal Member.
+The hearing is relatively informal and will usually be conducted by one AAT Member.
 The Member is the person who will make a decision about the review.

-We will hold a hearing if the review has not been resolved at an earlier stage in the review process, such as at a case conference.
+We will hold a hearing if the review has not been resolved at an earlier stage in the review process, such as at a case conference or conciliation.

 You can watch our video guide for more information about what happens during a hearing.

 When and where will the hearing be held?